"This is what hip hop moved by God needs"

 Move Merchants II, a (free) follow-up to the debut album from lyricist Manchild and DJ Sean P, opens with a very clear statement: this isn’t that kind of album.

 DJ Sean P’s beats are fueled by chopped funk and soul of that period, but there’s no mistaking the kind of sound Move Merchants know and love.
-Tracks like “Quitting Is for Quitters” and “Case May Be” are rooted in golden era boom bap with its cracking snares, a cappella scratches, and word play.
+Tracks like and are rooted in golden era boom bap with its cracking snares, a cappella scratches, and word play.

 Later in that same verse, the MC delivers a powerful line that’s easy to miss the first go-round: “Nevermore the raven, death-defying dervishes, I keep divine flesh inside me as my nourishment.”
-In another track, “Sure As Can Be,” Manchild again gestures to the divine: “The final act I’m certain that freedom will still prevail, but my actions swing the hammer for Jesus to feel the nails.”
+In another track, Manchild again gestures to the divine: “The final act I’m certain that freedom will still prevail, but my actions swing the hammer for Jesus to feel the nails.”

-But even when the spiritual element moves front and center, as on the orchestral, life-affirming “Coming Out Swinging” and the southern-inspired “Devil Is a Lie,” it never feels false – or forced.
+But even when the spiritual element moves front and center, as on the orchestral, life-affirming “Coming Out Swinging” and the southern-inspired it never feels false – or forced.
 It doesn’t compete with or retreat from the muck and mire of reality.
 Instead, it’s a kind of firmament that naturally encloses and informs the duo’s musical tour of their world.

 This is what hip hop moved by God needs, because it’s what music itself needs: not a bland, predictable rearrangement of formulas, but an honest dive into the tangles and wonders of human life, in and through the mysterious source shining through all things.